reapp/reapp-ui/README.md

 ### Goal

-After experimenting here and putting together something that feels nice, the goal is to extract everything here into a separate node package that will act as a higher layer.
-Bundle with a CLI and good docs so it's really easy to get a full-featured react app going.
+After experimenting here and putting together something that feels nice, the goal is to extract everything here into packages for ease of use.

-### TODO
+#### Data

+Put together libraries and helpers for data management.
+I want an easy way to use Flux that reduces as much boilerplate code as possible.
+And to tie that in with an immutable data library.

-- flux (fluxxor, fb-flux)
+- flux (fluxxor)
-- gss for layouts with responsive solution
-- data sync solution (swarm or similar)
-- various helper components for building UIs
-- various libraries for doing common react stuff
+- immutable (immutable-js, mori, react-cursor)

+Finally, overlay the entire system with an optional and configurable sync layer that handles syncing with a backend API (and create a demo for this).

+- swarm
+-

+#### UI

+Build a set of components for building application UI's.
+They should by default have nice animations, touch support, complete granular reactivity.

+- react-responsive
+- react-gss
+- rebound

+On top of that, build out demos for various common things in apps:

 - react-forms
 - react-time
+- autocomplete
 - ...

+#### Final State

+The final state of this application would probably look like a mobile/tablet TodoMVC style application with a UI toolkit thrown in.

+Would be able to live sync state across clients, respond to different screen sizes and platforms (themeing), and render isomorphically from server.

 ## Installation